Question: How do I place a hold on an item? Last Updated: Nov 16, 2023 Views: 143

 Option 2: Interlibrary Loan

-If you would prefer to place an interlibrary loan request, selecting Request from another library, on the right, links you to the item's record in Worldcat, the search catalog we use to find books in nearby libraries.
+If you would prefer to place an interlibrary loan request instead, selecting Request from another library links you to the item's record in Worldcat, the search catalog we use to find books in nearby libraries:

 From the Worldcat record, locate and select the "Request Item through ILLiad" button: